dds05/BudgetApp-Angular/README.md

 # Budgetapp

-## Built a BudgetApp with the help of Angular, Bootstrap (for all ui) and AngularMaterial (for edit modal only).
+## Built a BudgetApp with the help of Angular, Bootstrap (for UI) and AngularMaterial (for edit modal only).

 # Features:-